s-bolz/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-This report is belongs to the first peer assessment of the MOOC Reproducable Research which is held by
+This report belongs to the first peer assessment of the MOOC Reproducable Research which is held by
 [Johns Hopkins Bloomberg School of Public Health](http://www.jhsph.edu/) and delivered via [Coursera Inc.](https://www.coursera.org/).